makerdao/mips/MIP10/mip10.md

     - Timeline: 1 week to deploy
     - Feeds who do not deploy within the given timeline are given a warning.
 Given enough warnings, governance may opt to remove the Feed through MIP10c16.
 7. The Oracle Team updates [MIP10c8](MIP10c8-Subproposal-Template) to update the Data Model and submits a PR to the MIPS Github repo.
-8. The Oracle Team updates [MIP10c5](MIP10c5-Subproposal-Template) to update the Active Oracle record with the updated Data Model and submits a PR to the MIPS Github repo.
+8. The Oracle Team updates [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md) to update the Active Oracle record with the updated Data Model and submits a PR to the MIPS Github repo.

 ---